OpenDSA/OpenDSA/RST/source/Intro.rst

 A green checkmark should show up on the right when you get credit.

 **Visualizations:**
-The slideshows demonstrate a part of an algorithm on a fixed input.
+Slideshows demonstrate a part of an algorithm on a fixed input.
 The visualizations let you run the whole algorithm, typically on input that you can choose.
 The visualizations will have some parameters that you can set